 We have hunches, ideas, but none of us know for sure.

-Uh do we know for sure sources and methods were in the Democratic memo that what that the FBI sent back?
+Well, I think the fact that these committees now are releasing this information, do we know for sure sources and methods were in the Democratic memo that the FBI sent back?

 It had to be, right?

-I haven't seen it, so I don't know, but that's you know, I'm hearing the same things you're hearing, and that was a concern.
+I haven't seen it, so I don't know, but that's, you know, I'm hearing the same things you're hearing, and that was a concern.

-You don't hear much about that right now at all.
+In fact, you don't hear much about that right now at all.

 I think they realize they've got to do it.

-Byron York, he had a great piece about how James Comey told Congress FBI agents didn't think Michael Flynn lied.
+Also coming up, Byron York, he had a great piece about how James Comey told Congress FBI agents didn't think Michael Flynn lied.

 Well, then why would he ever admit to that?